 To subdue the enemy without fighting is the supreme excellence.
 Thus, what is of supreme importance in war is to attack the enemy's strategy.
 Next best is to disrupt his alliances by diplomacy.
 The next best is to attack his army.
 And the worst policy is to attack cities.3

-Historically, cities were besieged and plundered as acts of, desperation, revenge, brutality or greed.
-Military scientists, though, rarely recommended it.
+Historically, armies besieged cities and plundered them.
+These, however, were acts of, desperation, revenge, brutality, or greed.
+Military scientists rarely recommended it.

 City Busting as a Modern Military Science: Sherman's March to the Sea